On a Rankin-Selberg integral of three Hermitian cusp forms

 That is, we study the Petersson inner product of a Hermitian Eisenstein series of Siegel type on the unitary group $U_{5}(K)$, diagonally-restricted on $U_2(K)\times U_2(K)\times U_1(K)$, against two Hermitian cusp forms $F, G$ of degree $2$ and a Hermitian cusp form $h$ of degree $1$, all being Hecke eigenforms for their corresponding Hecke algebras.
-This consideration gives an integral representation of a certain Dirichlet series, which will then have an analytic continuation and functional equation, due to the one of the Eisenstein series.
-By taking $F$ to belong in the Maass space, we are able to show in Theorem \ref{Main Theorem, Euler Product} that the Dirichlet series possesses an Euler product.
-Moreover, its $p-$factor for an inert prime $p$ can be essentially identified with the degree $12$ $p-$factor of $Z_{G\otimes h}$, the degree $6$ $L-$function attached to $G$, twisted by the Satake parameters of $h$.
-This is shown in Theorem \ref{Main Theorem, inert case}.
-The question of whether the same holds for the primes that split in $K$ remains unanswered here, even though we make considerable steps in that direction too.
-In particular, we have obtained all the essential ingredients, i.e. the factorization of polynomials in parabolic Hecke algebras, the necessary rationality theorems, relations between Hecke operators as well as the main computations of the Dirichlet series.
-However, performing the last few calculations seems very complicated.
-Our progress is summarised in Theorem \ref{Main Theorem, split case}.
-The case of the only ramified prime, namely $2$, is not discussed here but we should say that our calculations for the case of inert give essentially all ideas required to compute the Euler factor also in this case.